Svvord/FastCCC/docs/index.md

 ## Citing the work
 If you find the `FastCCC` package or any of the source code in our [repository] useful for your work, please cite:

-> Hou, S., Ma, W., Zhou, X. FastCCC: A permutation-free framework
+> Siyu Hou, Wenjing Ma, and Xiang Zhou (2025).
+FastCCC: A permutation-free framework
 > for scalable, robust, and reference-based cell-cell communication analysis
 > in single cell transcriptomics studies.